stsievert/swix/README.md

 library to perform computation *fast* or at the very least *easily*.
 This is a bare-bones wrapper for that library.

 A way to have iOS run high-level code similar to Python or Matlab is something I've been waiting for, and am incredibly excited to see the results.
 This will make porting complex signal processing algorithms to C *much* easier.
-Porting from Python/MATLAB to C was (and is) a pain in the butt, and this library aims to make the Python/MATLAB to iOS conversion *simple.*
+Porting from Python/MATLAB to C was (and is) a pain in the butt, and this library aims to make the conversion between a Python/Matlab algorithm and a mobile app *simple.*

 As an example, here's some Objective-C sample code that utilizes the [Accelerate framework][accel]: